-Time and Place: Monday through Thursday 3:15 to 4:05, Y2E2 111 Instructor: Royal Kopperud kopperud@stanford.edu Office Hours: Y2E2, time and location to be announced Teaching Assistant: Xing Xie <xiexing@stanford.edu></xiexing@stanford.edu> Textbook: Introduction to Environmental Engineering and Science, 3rd Edition, Prentice-Hall 2008, Gilbert M. Masters and Wendell P. Ela.
+Time and Place: Monday through Thursday 10:30 to 11:20, Y2E2 111 Instructor: Royal Kopperud royalk@stanford.edu Teaching Assistants: James Winter, Annie Yu Office Hours: Y2E2, time and location to be announced Textbook: Introduction to Environmental Engineering and Science, 3rd Edition, Prentice-Hall 2008, Gilbert M. Masters and Wendell P. Ela.
 Available at the bookstore and on reserve at the Engineering Library.
 Homework: 20% of Final Grade Homework sets handed out approximately weekly, due 1 week later.
 Homework is due before class begins and may be submitted in class or in the drop box at Y2E2 (Yellow Atrium Basement - Shelves).
 Although you may work together in groups of 2 or 3 to develop your understanding of the homework questions, your submitted homework must be a product of your own effort and must represent your own understanding.
 Observe the Honor Code in preparing your homework.
-Exams: 4 tests, 20% each.
-In class 8 July, 22 July, 5 August, and during the final exam period 7 to 8 PM, Saturday August 18th.
-Each test will be 50 or 60 minutes, depending on room availability.
-Please let me know as soon as possible if you have another class Monday at 4:15 so that we can schedule the tests.
+Exams: 3 quizzes in class for 80% of Final Grade.
+7/13/2017, 8/1/2017, and 8/17/2017.
+There will be no final exam.
+Announcements: Canvas course site.
+You should be automatically added to the site.
+Be sure to enable immediate notifications for announcements.